notifhy/frontend/index.md

 # About NotifHy
 NotifHy is a notification bot for Hypixel.
 Share logins with friends, get reminders to claim daily rewards, and get alerts on suspicious activity.

-## Deprecation
-!!!danger Deprecation
-NotifHy is being discontinued on July 5th, 2022.
-Until then, you can continue to use this bot unless circumstances change earlier.
-Once NotifHy is taken offline, all user data will be destroyed as per our privacy policy.
-!!!

 ## Features
 - Simple, friendly, and easy-to-use interfaces
 - Minimal Discord permissions and scopes required